infomaniac50/wordpress-duplicator/Readme.md

 Copy `installer.php` and `*.archive.zip` files into `wpclone/wordpress`.

-Set secure passwords in `wpclone/docker-compose.yml`.
+If you plan to run on production set secure passwords in `wpclone/docker-compose.yml`!

 Then start up the containers.